-Collaborators: Devinder Dhillon (DWR), David Arrate (DWR), Romain Maendly (DWR)
+Collaborators: Devinder Dhillon (DWR), David Arrate (DWR), Romain Maendly (DWR) Permission to Post pdf of Presentation on CWEMF Website: Yes

 The California Department of Water Resources (DWR) has completed an updated Hydrologic and Hydraulic (H&H) model of the Lower San Joaquin Basin.
 The updates in this model apply the latest 2D modeling applications available in HEC-RAS 5.0.
 Prior to HEC-RAS 5.0, 2D modeling was handled outside of HEC-RAS in applications such as FLO 2D.
 This model served to evaluate how flows pass through the Lower San Joaquin Basin both with and without activities included in the 2017 Central Valley Flood Protection Plan (CVFPP) Update.
 More specifically, this model sought to evaluate how flows will pass through Paradise Cut and Reclamation District (RD)-17 both with and without activities included in the 2017 CVFPP Update.
 Indirectly, this model also served as a test case to demonstrate the 2D capabilities of HEC-RAS to DWR.